Moon Girl (EC Comics)

 Moon Girl is a fictional character published by EC Comics from 1947 to 1949.
 Moon Girl is a character from the Golden Age of Comic Books and has since passed into the public domain.
 Her secret identity is Claire Lune, a junior high history teacher.

-Like DC Comics' Wonder Woman, Moon Girl was the princess of an isolated tribe of warrior women in Samarkand, and fought evil in her telepathically controlled flying moonship.
-Her powers derived from a moon rock.
+Like DC Comics' Wonder Woman, Moon Girl was the princess of an isolated tribe of warrior women, although in Moon Girl's case, in Samarkand, fighting evil in her telepathically controlled flying moonship.
+Her powers derived from a Moon rock.
 Her love interest was Prince Mengu, who tried to invade her kingdom in Samarkand, but became her companion and fellow teacher in America.

 Publication history

-The character was created by Bill Woolfolk and Sheldon Moldoff, and first appeared in fall 1947's The Happy Houlihans #1.
-After that appearance, the character was immediately spun off into her own comic, Moon Girl and the Prince.
+Bill Woolfolk and Sheldon Moldoff created the character and debuted in fall 1947's The Happy Houlihans #1.
+After that appearance, the character was immediately spun off into her comic, Moon Girl and the Prince.

-The original EC Moon Girl title went through a number of name changes (and a final genre change) as explained by Mark James Estren in his A History of Underground Comics:
+The original EC Moon Girl title went through multiple name changes (and a final genre change) as explained by Mark James Estren in his A History of Underground Comics: